acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc3-electrical_panel_monitoring-large_data/README.md

 Step/processor's configuration and properties are reachable right-clicking on the processor itself and selecting "Configure".

 ### Preparing the input file for the NiFi pipeline:
-Thanks to the following directive in the docker-compose.yml file:
+Thanks to the following directive in the docker-compose.yml file:<br>
 <img width="307" height="32" alt="NiFi-UC3-file" src="https://github.com/user-attachments/assets/789d4710-e81a-49c6-b834-edba7cd16c60" /><br>
-and having created "source-data" directory for input data (see Deployment Steps - Step 1), let's copy IIoT-shape-typeA-UC3.json file in that directory.<br>
+and having created "source-data" directory for input data (see Deployment Steps - Step 1), let's copy "IIoT-shape-typeA-UC3.json" file in that directory.<br>
 In genaral, you can copy the data related to your specific use case: just make sure it complies to "IIoT input data shape" format and it is included in a file with ".json" suffix.

 ### Creating the MinIO bucket for data: